© Crown copyright 2021

 2.5.2 If an unvaccinated or partially vaccinated staff member is identified as a contact of a COVID-19 case

 If an unvaccinated or partially vaccinated staff member is notified as a contact of a COVID-19 case, by NHS Test and Trace or their workplace, they must self-isolate as advised unless they are exempt (because they are under 18, unable to be vaccinated due to medical reasons or are taking part or have taken part in a clinical trial for a COVID-19 vaccine).

-If they are unvaccinated and are exempt from self-isolation they should not attend work, or should be redeployed for the period of time they would be required to self-isolate.
-If staff are to be redeployed, they should comply with the mitigations outlined in 2.5.1.
+If a staff member is unvaccinated and is exempt from self-isolation in the community they should not attend work, or should be redeployed for the period of time they would be required to self-isolate.
+If a staff member is to be redeployed, they should comply with the mitigations outlined in 2.5.1.

 If they develop symptoms of COVID-19 during this period, they should follow the guidance in section 2.1.

 3. Self-isolation requirements for patients and residents in health and social care settings after exposure to a case of COVID-19